MediQL/mediql-npm-package/README.md

             }
           );

-          //declare the parsedResponse variable as the parsed JSON response of your previous response variable const parsedResponse = await response.json();
+          //declare the parsedResponse variable as the parsed JSON response of your previously declared response variable const parsedResponse = await response.json();

           //invoke mediql's packaged function with the arguments of response, parsedResponse, and info respectively.